 Scorers score student responses.
 Scoring supervisors provide logistical support to the trainers and help monitor team activities.
 Trainers are responsible for training both scorers and supervisors on specific content and for assuring that team scoring performance meets expectations.
 Content leads for each subject area (Reading, Science, etc.) oversee the trainers and provide support as needed.

 Scorers must have a minimum of a baccalaureate degree from a four-year college or university.
 An advanced degree and scoring experience and/or teaching experience are preferred.
 In some subjects, scorers must complete a placement test, used as a tool to identify scorers with appropriate content knowledge.
 During the training process, scoring teams are trained so that each student response can be scored consistently.
-Following training, for all extended response items and some other items, each scorer is given a pre-scored qualification set of student responses to score.
+Following training, for all extended response items and some short constructed-response items with particularly complex scoring guides, each scorer is given a pre-scored qualification set of student responses to score.
 Qualification standards for each item vary according to the number of score levels for the item.
 Individual scorer results are retained for all qualification sets.